 “Thinking Beyond Nationalism in South Asia: Reading the Local as Postcolonial in Fault Lines: Stories of 1971.”
 South Asian Review 38.1 (2017): 101-113

 “Transnational Dilemma in The Good Muslim: An Analysis of Bangladesh Through the Competing Visions of Maya and Sohail.”
 Transcultural Humanities in South Asia.

 “The Language Movement in East Pakistan and the Emergent Bengali Postcolonial Culture of Bangladesh.”
 Routledge Handbook of Bangladeshi Literary Culture.

 “Between Memories of Bangladesh and the Anglo-American Lived Experience: Diasporic Travails in Bangladeshi Anglophone Short Stories.”
 Special Issue of the Journal of Postcolonial Writing, 58.3 (June 2022)

 Summer 2021, IAH 204: Asia and the World

 Course Title: “When South Asia Meets East Asia: Asian and Asian American Encounters”

 The course examined multiple narratives including media narratives, historical documents, literature and visual arts to understand South Asian encounters with the modern East Asian nations China and Japan.
 Also included were Asian American narratives dealing with the cultural interactions between East Asians and South Asians in a racialized milieu.
 The literary and visual narratives illuminated cross-cultural encounters between two distinct Asian traditions as well as the Asian American diasporic experiences.

-Course Title: “The World and Political in Global Anglophone Literatures.”
+Course Title: “The World and Politics in Global Anglophone Literatures”